Path integrals for stochastic hybrid reaction-diffusion processes: Path integral for a hybrid RD master equation

-Returning to the spatial discretization scheme of Sect.
-II, we now set $u_{j}=z_{j}/\Omega$ at the $j$-th lattice site, where $z_j$ is the number of molecules and $\Omega=h^d$ is the hypervolume of a single discrete cell.
-If $z_j$ is sufficiently large, then we can treat $z_j$ as a continuous variable and write down the analog of Eq. (\ref{sh}):
+Returning to the spatial discretization scheme of section 2, we now set $u_{j}=r_{j}/h^d$ at the $j$-th lattice site, where $r_j$ is the number of molecules and $\Omega=h^d$ is the hypervolume of a single discrete cell ( in $d$ spatial dimensions).
+In order to write down an RD master equation, we decompose the mass action functions $F_n(u)$ into a set of $K$ single-step reactions according to

+where $S_{\mu}$ is a stoichiometric coefficient and the functions $f_n^{\mu}$ are $n$-dependent propensities.
+(The extension to more than one chemical species is straightforwardly defined in terms of a corresponding stoichiometric matrix.)
+If $r_j$ is sufficiently large, then we can treat $r_i$ as a continuous variable of time and write down the analog of equation (\ref{sh}):